Music is in the air……………………

 Music is a part of life for a child growing up and never more so than at Navenby School.
 Music is taught throughout the school as part of the curriculum allowing pupils to hear, play, appraise and compose all types of music from soundscapes to blues, on all types of instruments from boomwhackers to djembe.

-At Navenby Church of England Primary School we currently employ peripatetic music staff from the County’s Music Service and from The Peri group for those pupils who would like to learn to play a musical instrument.
-They teach woodwind (flute, clarinet, bassoon and oboe), brass (trombone and saxophone) and guitar.
+At Navenby Church of England Primary School we currently employ peripatetic music staff from the Lincolnshire Music Service (booked direct) and from The Peri Group (booked direct) for those pupils who would like to learn to individually play a musical instrument.

-Lessons may either be individual or in shared groups of 2 or 3 if pupils of a matching ability level are also having lessons.
-Lessons are 15 minutes long and whilst the majority will take place during normal lesson time, some pupils may have lessons in lunchtimes or play times in order to accommodate everyone.
+Individual lessons are 15 minutes long (Lincolnshire music Service) and 20 minutes (The Peri Group) and whilst the majority will take place during normal lesson time, some pupils may have lessons in lunchtimes or play times in order to accommodate everyone.
 We try to ensure that our older pupils do not miss lesson time if at all possible.
-The cost of lessons varies slightly each year, full details are available from the school office.
-A remission scheme is available for those pupils who are registered as eligible for free school meals, reducing the cost of lessons by 50%.
+For further information regarding costs or to enquire about lessons for your child/ren, please follow the links provided.

 Whilst lessons are open to all pupils, the availability of lessons for KS1 pupils is subject to approval from the music teachers concerned, as they will need to be satisfied that younger children are ready for lessons and able to play the instrument they have chosen.

 We also have a music band lesson which is run by Rocksteady where your child could learn a variety of instruments and vocal in a band format.
 These lessons are booked direct with Rocksteady at www.rocksteadymusicschool.com .

 Navenby School Choir: